guru9/jollyJet/docs/analysis/project-analysis.md

 ---

-_Analysis completed on December 27, 2025 at 10:33 UTC_
+_Analysis completed on December 27, 2025 at 19:20 UTC_
-_Document Version: 3.0 - Comprehensive project analysis with updated documentation_
+_Document Version: 3.1 - Updated with ProductController implementation and count functionality_